cashninjas/minting-contract/README.md

 The CashScript code for the smart contract is `contract/mint.cash` and the corresponding artifact `contract/mint.json`.

-The repo also includes helper functions to set up a smart contract with `minting-setup.js` and to claim payouts with `invoke-payout.js`.
+The repo also includes helper functions to set up a smart contract with `minting-setup.ts` and to claim payouts with `invoke-payout.ts`.

 ## Contract Design